Saegl/vexil/README.md

-# Noname
+# Vexil

-is a programming language with no name.
+is a programming language